uteja1/swift-status-read/README.md

     ```

-> - save the excel sheet with the name below.
+> - save the excel sheet in CSV format and with below name.

     ```
         FDOpenTask.csv